Skip to content

 Find answers to frequently asked questions about SnowB BMF, the free web-based bitmap font generator.
 Learn about supported formats, performance, and more.

 SnowB BMF is a free, web-based bitmap font generator.
-It allows you to create, edit, and export custom bitmap fonts for games, web, and other applications right from your browser.
+You can create, edit, and export custom bitmap fonts for games, web, and other applications directly in your browser.

 I lost my work after refreshing the page.
 How can I prevent this?